What is mental health?

 It would be impossible to give a comprehensive list of the things that people bring to therapy, but here are some of the more common mental health issues:

-- managing anger and other strong feelings
+- managing anger and other powerful feelings

 - stress and anxiety